kopeio/kope/UPGRADE.md

 To upgrade from 1.1 to 1.2

-go install github.com/kopeio/kope/installer/kutil
+go install github.com/kopeio/kope

 # Set the REGION env var to the region where your cluster is
 REGION=us-west-2

 # List all the clusters in ${REGION}
-> kutil discover clusters --region ${REGION}
+> kope discover clusters --region ${REGION}
 kubernetes	52.27.60.160	us-west-2a

 # The first column is your cluster ID (likely `kubernetes`)